 In 1997, the first prototype was ready to be tested, and by 2000, the company received clearance from the FDA to use the robotic device in general laparoscopic surgeries.

 Are there lawsuits against the maker of the da Vinci Surgical System?

 Patients who were harmed after undergoing robotically assisted surgery using the da Vinci Surgical System have begun filing lawsuits against the device’s maker, Intuitive Surgical Inc. The lawsuits claim that safer alternatives were available and that design defects in the da Vinci system may have been responsible for serious and possibly life-threatening injuries.

 If you or a loved one were harmed during a surgery using the da Vinci Surgical System, please do not hesitate to act.
-Call the Hood National Law Group today at 1-800-214-1010 or use the form on the right-hand side of your screen.
+Call National Injury Help today at 1-800-214-1010 or use the form on the right-hand side of your screen.